-5.8.10 KHER has seven records dating to this period, all relating to the Second World War.
-The bridges and railways line in this part were defended with roadblocks and potential demolition sites along with other supporting services, with a decontamination plant at the mill and Home Guard posts.
-The western part of the PDA became a garage in 1960 with the western part of the PDA used as part of the quarry works which started in 1947.
+5.8.10 KHER has seven records dating to this period, all relating to the Second World and potential demolition sites along with other supporting services, with a decontamination plant at the mill and Home Guard posts.
+Adjacent to the entranceway to the access road became a garage in 1960 with the eastern part of the PDA used as part of the quarry works which started in 1947.
+The central section of the PDA has the remains of quarry outbuildings and a modern bungalow.
 The potential for finding archaeological remains dating to this period in the PDA is considered low.